blueskyCommunity/aozora/GLOSSARY.md

 __SELF CERTIFYING KNOWLEDGE GRAPH__
   : A graph where the nodes are linked by cryptographic hashes or signatures.

+__SELF HOSTING__
+  : A service that is hosted by the person or group who uses it.
+More relevant with federation of services than with centralised service
+- Related Terms:
+- Examples:
+  - mastodon
+  - gitea
+  - matrix-synapse

 __SMART CONTRACT__
   : A piece of code that executes in a virtual machine that is governed by a public consensus mechanism.